 Download and print the checklist.
 Color a star each week that an act of kindness is given.
 It doesn't matter if a week is missed, kids can pick up where they left off anytime but should aim to complete all 10 good deeds.

 Step 4 - Share pictures

-Help inspire others by showcasing idea with photos!
+Help inspire others by show casing ideas with photos!
 Go to our Facebook page and post yours under the appropriate post.
 We may even share some of them on our blog!